researchplanninginc/NOAA-SCAT-Standard/README.md

 **0.0.5.2017**
 - changed title to "data managment standard" to reflect inclusion of QAQC steps etc.
-- added plant height overall
+- added plant height overall for oiled vegetation zones
 - added explicit lat/lon or start-stop lat/lon to pit, zone, and segments
-- added start stop date of applicability to segments to track shoreline change over time.
+- added start stop date of applicability to segments to track shoreline change over time
 - editorial changes to text